microsoft/app-store-vsts-extension/README.md

 ![Release task](/images/release-task-with-advanced.png)

-1. **Username and Password** or **Service Endpoint** - The credentials used to authenticate with the App Store.
-Credentials can be provided directly or configured via a service endpoint that can be referenced from the task (via the `Service Endpoint` authentication method).
+1. **Username and Password** or **Service Connection** - The credentials used to authenticate with the App Store.
+Credentials can be provided directly or configured via a service connection that can be referenced from the task (via the `Service Connection` authentication method).

 2. **Bundle ID** *(String)* - Unique app identifier (e.g. com.myapp.etc).
 The **Bundle ID** is only required if "Track" is *Production*.